oisdk/site/posts/2018-06-30-probability-5-ways.markdown

 ```

 The semantics can afford to be a little fuzzy: it doesn't hugely matter if the
-probabilities don't add up to 1; negative numbers wouldn't make much sense,
+probabilities don't add up to 1 (you can still extract meaningful answers when
-though, I suppose.
-The other thing is that an empty list wouldn't make a huge
-amount of sense.
+they don't).
+However, I can't see a way in which either negative probabilities
+or an empty list would make sense.
+It would be nice if those states were
+unrepresentable.

 Its monadic structure multiplies conditional events: